0x526f6f74/render-bat/README.md

 > NOTE: You may add the `-DCMAKE_BUILD_TYPE=Debug` or `-DCMAKE_BUILD_TYPE=Release` option to the fourth command to build in either debug or release mode respectively.

 A file called `RenderBat` should appear in the `build` directory.
-You may run it using `./RenderBat`.
+You can run it using `./RenderBat`.

 ## Usage